Cosby1992/CPH-business-assingments/Data Science/Assignment_3_optimization/README.md

 # Optimization
 This repo contains a program called Letter frequencies as well as classes with optimizations of this code.
-To read about our results and see box-plots descriping the optimization in execution times see the file ```AssignmentTurnIn.pdf``` witch is written in LaTeX.
+To read about our results and see box-plots descriping the optimization in execution times see the file ```Assignment.pdf``` witch is written in LaTeX.

 # Roadmap
 The ```assignemnt``` folder contains the original assignment handed to us by CBH business.